Article type icon

 Many writers struggle with perfectionism.
 It's a massive source of stress in both the writing and editing industries.
 Constantly questioning the quality of your work and trying to make every sentence perfect (particularly while writing your first draft) is a recipe for disaster.
 It's a time-consuming habit that will make your deadlines come screeching toward you.

 Embrace the fact that first drafts are for mistakes.
-Moreover, for the health of your writing process, it's important to give yourself permission to write an imperfect first draft.
+Moreover, for the health of your writing process, it's important to let write an imperfect first draft.
 Great writing isn't some magical process that happens in one grand coffee-fueled go.
 Rather, it is a multi-step process that requires lots and lots of revision.

-Your first draft isn't the end.
-It's the beginning.
-It's where you'll be able to see what works, what doesn’t, and what's clear or muddled within the context of your entire work.
+Your first draft is where you'll be able to see what works, what doesn’t, and what's clear or muddled within the context of your entire work.
 Looking back and thinking that your first draft was horrible is a good sign.
 It shows that you're improving your current writing project while improving your long-term writing skills.

 Anyone who writes knows the value of a good editor.
-Whether it’s a friend, a professional, or maybe even your mom, having an outsider's perspective on your writing is worth its weight in gold.
+Whether it’s from a friend or a professional, an outsider's perspective on your writing is worth its weight in gold.
 That being said, hiring a professional is often the best way to obtain an objective opinion or keep the peace if your family and friends are tired of reading your drafts.

 Besides its many other benefits, editing is a valuable opportunity to take your writing out for a test run.
 It's a chance to see what resonates with your reader and what might be confusing.
 This is especially useful if your reader may not have as much in-depth knowledge as you do about a non-fiction topic or if you are introducing your reader to a fictional world that they are unfamiliar with.

 Learn to trust that your work is enough.
-Editing is important, but don't use it as an excuse to never share your work.
+Editing is important, but don't use it as an excuse to avoid sharing your work.

 It takes time and patience to implement any change; however, these habits are well worth the effort.
-With them, you should find yourself happier not only with your writing but also with the time you spend devoted to the task.
+With practice, you'll be a better and less stressed writer.

 Image source: NomadSoul1/elements.envato.com